maazk9119/Data-Engineering-Pipeline/project/project-plan.md

     2. Enhance the repository's presentation.
     3. Prepare the final presentation.

 **Note:** Work packages must be completed sequentially as each one depends on the completion of all preceding ones.
+If you want to track the work package updates, follow it.